-For more information, see Temp.
-Regs. section 26.2601-1(b).
+For more information, see Regs. section 26.2601-1(b).

-Trusts Containing Qualified Terminable Interest Property.-If an irrevocable trust in existence on September 25, 1985, holds qualified terminable interest property (QTIP) (as defined in section 2056(b)(7)) as a result of an election under section 2056(b)(7) or 2523(f), the trust will be treated for purposes of the GST tax as if the QTIP election had not been made.
+Trusts containing qualified terminable interest property.
+Irrevocable trusts in existence on September 25, 1985, that hold qualified terminable interest property (QTIP) (as defined in section 2056(b)(7)) as a result of an election under section 2056(b)(7) or 2523(f), are treated for purposes of the GST tax as if the QTIP election had not been made.
 Thus, transfers from such a trust will not be subject to the GST tax.

-Additions to Irrevocable Trusts.-If an addition has been made after September 25, 1985, to an irrevocable trust, the termination of any interest in the trust may be subject in part to the GST tax.
-Additions include constructive additions described in Temp.
-Regs. section 26.2601-1(b)(1)(v).
+Additions to irrevocable trusts.
+If an addition has been made after September 25, 1985, to an irrevocable trust, the termination of any interest in the trust may be subject in part to the GST tax.
+Additions include constructive additions described in Regs. section 26.2601-1(b)(1)(v).